5exyGuy/altv-vchat/README.md

   </p>
 </div>

-> :warning: Current version might be unstable and have bugs

 <!-- ABOUT -->

 ## About

 [![Chat Preview](https://img.youtube.com/vi/GM9chEZhLRY/0.jpg)](https://www.youtube.com/watch?v=GM9chEZhLRY)

-**altV-vChat** is a chat resource for [alt:V](https://altv.mp) server that offers more functionality than the usual example chat resource.
+**altV-vChat** is a chat resource for [alt:V](https://altv.mp) server that offers more functionality than the example resource.
 The resource includes full keyboard support, a default message processor, more functions, autocompletion of command by typing part of the command name in the input field and more.

 **Features:**

 -   Keyboard and mouse support
 -   Command suggestions
--   Replaceable message handler
--   Replaceable message processor
+-   Text formatting
--   More sever-side functions
+-   Emojis

 It is also included in the project together with other examples of front-end framework implementations, if you want to get some ideas for your own project.